AmyOShea/MS4-ARTstop/README.md

 + Users ability to delete their account.
 + Admin controlled 'featured' products, artists and classes.
 + Subscriptions for full length courses rather than just individual one-off classes.

+## Defensive Design Features

+Below are the steps that I have taken with regards to defensive design:

++ Form validation:
+   + If incorrect data is added to a form, the form won't submit and a warning will appear to the user
+   + Image files are vefified by Django's ImageField
+   + Video files are verified by the FileExtensionValidator in the models.py file

++ Adding products to bag:
+   + A user cannot add more than 99 quantity of a product
+   + A user cannot add 0 quantity of a product
+   + If an item is in a bag an the user changes the quantity to 0, the item will be removed

++ Default images:
+   + The images have been set to required but if for any reason this fails, there is a default image that will take it's place
+   + A default image has been created for the event that a video is not uploaded or a URL link added

++ Custom error pages:
+   + A 404 error page will show if the user treis to visit a page that doesn't exist.
+There are buttons on the page for the user to redirect themselves
+   + A 500 error page will show if an internal server error occurs on the site.
+There are buttons on the page for the user to redirect themselves

++ Authenticated vs unauthenticated user pages:
+   + The @login_required decorator has been used to make sure that secure pages stay off limites to unauthenticated users
+   + If an authenticted user tries to access the 'signin_or_guest' page via URL, they will be redirected to the checkout page(if they have items in their bag)
+   + If a user with no bag items tries to access the checkout page via URL, they will be redirected to the products page and receive a notification
+   + If an unauthenticted user tries to access a restricted page they will be redirected
+   + If an authenticted user without admin privilege tried to go to an admin-only page via a URL, they will be redirected to the home page and receive a notification

 ---
 ---